cydh/chyraro/README.txt

 	- @security - Custom atcommand to manage the security system
 	- NPC file: Security.txt
 	- [Info]
-		- Prevent unlocked security to:
+		- When security is active, it prevents player to:
 		  .
 Ask trade request to other
 		  .
 Receive trade request from other
 		  .
 Sell item on NPC